SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Tough

 Your hit point maximum increases by an amount equal to twice your level when you gain this feat.
 Whenever you gain a level thereafter, your hit point maximum increases by an additional 2 hit points.

-# Toxicologist

-Increase one of your mental attributes by 1, to a maximum of 20.
-You gain proficiency with poisoner's kit and Nature, or expertise if already proficient.

 # Toxicologist [Cha]